-So now we have huge numbers of intelligent, well educated people who cannot accept climate science (here is a great talk from George Marshall, who wrote Don’t Even Think About It, on this very topic), or are blinded to other fields of knowledge, such as evolution, medicine (have you seen what some say about vaccines over there? sheesh), conspiracy theories (don’t get me started) and much else.
+So today we have huge numbers of intelligent, well-educated people who cannot begin to accept climate science (here is a great talk from George Marshall, who wrote Don’t Even Think About It, on this very topic), or are blinded to other basic fields of knowledge, such as medicine (have you seen what some say about vaccines over there? sheesh), and instead cling to ever madder and madder and madder conspiracy theories.

-At the most extreme end of the personal paradigm we encounter political and/or religious fanaticism, which may or may not be closely linked to mental illness.
-And at the most extreme end of the the group paradigm we encounter unhealthy religious practices, the election of dictators like Trump (and they usually are elected – or have huge popular support – at first) and at least some of the support for Brexit, some bug-eye belief such as man never going to the moon or us all being poisoned by chemtrails, and – most worrying of all – this refusal to accept that the Earth is warming dangerously.
+At the most extreme end, we encounter political and/or religious fanaticism, which may or may not be closely linked to mental illness, which manifests in unhealthy religious practices, the election of dictators like Trump (and they usually are elected – or have huge popular support – at first), at least some of the support for Brexit, some bug-eye belief such as man never going to the moon or us all being poisoned by chemtrails, and – most worrying of all – this refusal to accept that the Earth is warming dangerously.

 Actually some would separate out the religious from the political paradigm, and there is evidence suggesting that the political typically Trumps the religious (such as the Pope’s failure to convince American catholics about climate change) but in the end it makes little difference.

-If not challenged – something that needs evidence, confidence, clear thinking and lucidity to achieve (you could even say the scientific method emerged in the Age of Enlightenment specifically as a means of defeating the paradigm) – the paradumb can and does frequently override both fact and logic to the point of putting an individual or group at risk.
+If not challenged – something that needs evidence, confidence, clear thinking and lucidity to achieve (you could even say the scientific method emerged in the Age of Enlightenment specifically as a means of defeating the paradigm phenomenon) – the paradumb can and does frequently override both fact and logic to the point of putting an individual or group at risk.

 So why did the paradigm emerge, and how did it become such a central force in human behaviour?